Pretoria East House Call Doctor

 Since starting my mobile practice, I have dealt mostly with severely ill patients in the last stages of their life, commonly having multiple illnesses such as Alzheimer’s, kidney failure, heart failure, etc. I am comfortable with terminal care and I can with pain and symptom control for those patients who have decided they would prefer to die at home.
 I have also taken over the care of elderly patients who used to go to state hospitals but now are too old or ill to leave the house.

-I also have younger clients who simply appreciate having a scheduled home visit and paying an affordably hourly rate for a patient, unhurried consultation.
+I also have younger clients who simply appreciate having a scheduled home visit and are willing to pay for having an unrushed and comfortable medical examination.
 I firmly believe that many medical problems do not fit neatly into a 15 minute consultation and I have spent an hour, often two, helping to sort out my patient’s problems.

-Currently I do not treat emergencies though – please go to an emergency unit if you have sudden new chest pain, sudden difficulty breathing, altered states of consciousness (such as seizures or confusion), loss of vision, visual disturbances, suicidal thoughts/ideas, pregnancy complications or severe traumatic injuries.
+Currently I do not treat emergencies though – please go to an emergency unit or call an ambulance if you have sudden new chest pain, sudden difficulty breathing, altered states of consciousness (such as seizures or confusion), loss of vision, visual disturbances, suicidal thoughts/ideas, pregnancy complications or severe traumatic injuries.